amaliegay/more-console-commands/Docs/More Console Commands.md

     Set the player's Speed and Athletics to 200 fly (v1.11)
     Toggle levitation.
-mark
+coc (v1.17)
+    Teleport the player to a cell with specified id mark
     Mark the player's current cell and position for recall. position (v1.11)